 FM44 developed information (to be further reviewed by SE40) to address the issues raised by RSPG in order to provide WGFM and ECC with elements to answer the request.

-Some views were provided that the current MSS framework implemented by GSO satellite systems, in accordance with ECC Decisions 06(09) and 06(10), should be taken into account equally as the possible future developments depicted below.
+Some views were provided that the current MSS framework, in accordance with ECC Decisions 06(09) (ECC Decision of 1 December 2006 on the designation of the bands 1980-2010 MHz and 2170-2200 MHz for use by systems in the Mobile-Satellite Service including those supplemented by a Complementary Ground Component (CGC)) and 06(10) (Transition of terrestrial service operations from the Bands 1980-2010 MHz and 2170-2200 MHz in order to facilitate the Harmonised Introduction and Development of Systems in the mobile-satellite service including those supplemented by a Complementary Ground Component), should be taken into account equally as the possible future developments depicted below.

 0 Introduction